 indirect effect (effet indirect) A secondary environmental effect that occurs as a result of a change that a project may cause in the environment.
-An indirect effect is at least one step removed from a project activity in terms of cause- effect linkages. indirect regulatory activities (activités de réglementation indirectes) Those activities that are in support of direct regulatory activities, such as management, training, administration, human resources, finance, information technology services and the preparation of documents, including policies, standards, guides, procedures and notices.
+An indirect effect is at least one step removed from a project activity in terms of cause-effect linkages. indirect regulatory activities (activités de réglementation indirectes) Those activities that are in support of direct regulatory activities, such as management, training, administration, human resources, finance, information technology services and the preparation of documents, including policies, standards, guides, procedures and notices.
 (Source: Canadian Nuclear Safety Commission Cost Recovery Fees Regulations) industrial or research accelerator (accélérateur industriel ou de recherche) A particle accelerator that is used solely for industrial or research purposes.
 Note: In instances where research is to be conducted using an accelerator that is primarily being used for other applications, the accelerator should be licensed according to its primary intended use. industrial radiography (gammagraphie industrielle) The use of certified exposure devices to conduct the non-destructive examination of the structure of welds, castings and building components.
 Also called gamma radiography. industrial safety accident rate (ISAR) (taux d'accident de travail) A measure of the number of lost-time injuries for a defined number of hours worked.
 Note: In the Canadian nuclear power industry, the defined number is 200,000 hours worked by nuclear power plant personnel.
 See also lost-time injury.
 INES (INES) See International Nuclear and Radiological Event Scale.
-INFCIRC (INFCIRC) Information Circular (IAEA publication) initial conditions (conditions initiales) The values of variables in a mathematical model that are assumed at the beginning of the time period considered in the model. initiating event (événement initiateur) An event that initiates a sequence of events that could lead to a severe accident in the absence of action by a system important to safety, or an event involving a system important to safety that initiates a sequence of events that could have led to a severe accident if other systems important to safety had not functioned.
+INFCIRC (INFCIRC) Information Circular (IAEA publication) informed customer (client informé) A concept that describes an organization with the capability (expertise and proficiency) to ensure effective management, control and oversight of nuclear safety (such as health, safety, protection of the environment, safeguards and security), including work carried out on its behalf by contractors.
+Such organizations have a clear understanding and knowledge of each product or service being supplied, specify the requirements for those products and services, oversee the work carried out on its behalf by contractors, and technically review the output before, during and after the work. initial conditions (conditions initiales) The values of variables in a mathematical model that are assumed at the beginning of the time period considered in the model. initiating event (événement initiateur) An event that initiates a sequence of events that could lead to a severe accident in the absence of action by a system important to safety, or an event involving a system important to safety that initiates a sequence of events that could have led to a severe accident if other systems important to safety had not functioned.
 See also postulated initiating event. initiating parameter (paramètre initiateur) The physical property being measured or monitored by the triggering device for a special safety system or its subsystems. inner area (zone intérieure) An area inside a protected area that is surrounded by a barrier or structure that meets the requirements of section 13.
 (Source: Nuclear Security Regulations) inner maze entrance (entrée du labyrinthe interne) The point at which the entrance maze merges with the treatment room containing Class II prescribed equipment.
 INPO (INPO) See Institute of Nuclear Power Operations.